Vious/leetcode_practice/problem51-100/Readme.md

 Problem 57.
 (Insert Interval), similar to P56.
 We could try using two pointers for binary search and then merge.

 Problem 58.
-(Length of Last Word),
+(Length of Last Word), back counting (faster), or string split.

+Problem 59.
+(Spiral Matrix II), counting version of Problem 54.
+(Spiral Matrix).